-Below are cartoons drawn over the past several decades by Cabu, one of the most emblematic cartoonists at Charlie Hebdo (if not the most).
+Here are cartoons drawn over the past several decades by Cabu, the most emblematic cartoonists at Charlie Hebdo.
 Cabu was murdered along with his colleagues this past week.
 He was 77 years old.

 Although no media outlet in the US will show you these images, they can all be found online with a simple Google search.

-This cartoon by Cabu meant to raise the alarm at the rise in popularity of far-right, anti-immigrant politician Marine Le Pen and her Front National party (founded by her father, the notorious right-wing racist and xenophobic politician Jean-Marie Le Pen).
-The captions read on the left "Disappointed by Sarkozysm" [ie. disappointed by the policies of the Center Right politics of former French president Sarkozy] and on the right "Disappointed by Hollandism" [ie. disappointed by the policies of the Center Left politics of current French president Hollande.]
-Marine Le Pen is cast as the "hostess".
-A rough translation of her caption would be: "Move it you red, white & blue peckerheads!"
+This cartoon meant to raise the alarm at the rise in popularity of far-right, anti-immigrant politician Marine Le Pen and her Front National party (founded by her father, the notorious right-wing racist and xenophobic politician Jean-Marie Le Pen).
+The captions read on the left "Disappointed by Sarkozysm" and on the right "Disappointed by Hollandism".

-This cartoon by Cabu criticizes the size of the military budgets across Europe.
-The captions read at the top, "Those clowns that suck the blood of Europe," and at bottom, "Let's put the military budgets on a diet!"
+This cartoon criticizes the size of the military budgets across Europe.
+At the top, "Those clowns that suck the blood of Europe," and at bottom, "Let's put the military budgets on a diet!"